-Maybe the darkness will go away.
+Maybe it will go away.

 Some of us struggle against darkness, but it silently absorbs all our efforts.

-We do not remember where the darkness came from, nor when it started.
+We do not remember where the darkness came from, nor when it began.
 It becomes harder and harder for us to recall what life was like before the darkness arrived.
 When we try to work or play hazardous obstacles hidden by darkness block our way.

 The darkness around us hides more than just walls and obstacles.
 Darkness makes it harder for us to recognize each other, or recognize our own true selves.
 We believe there are deep, essential truths about life and the world we cannot see in the dark.

 There are no technological or legal fixes to solve the ways darkness challenges us.
-Our only way to overcome darkness is for each of us to open ourselves and become lights shining in the dark.
+Our only way to overcome darkness is for each of us to be open and become lights shining in the dark.

-Finding Lights Shining in Darkness
+Finding Lights Shining in the Darkness

 It is easy for us to forget how dark the darkness can be.